EYFS: funding entitlements for 2026-27

 1. What's the early years national funding formula (EYNFF)?

-3. How your funding is calculated
+2. How your funding is allocated

-6. SEN inclusion fund (SENIF)
+3. SEN inclusion fund (SENIF)

-7. Disability access fund (DAF)
+5. Disability access fund (DAF)

-8. The early years pupil premium (EYPP)
+6. The early years pupil premium (EYPP)

 What's the early years national funding formula (EYNFF)?

-The EYNFF sets the hourly funding rates that each LA is paid to deliver the universal and additional 15-hour entitlements for children aged between 9 months and 4 years.
+The EYNFF sets the hourly funding rates that each LA is paid to deliver the universal and additional entitlements for children aged between 9 months and 4 years.

-The early years entitlements are:
+The early years entitlements for 2026-27 are:

 • 15 hours for all 3 and 4 year-olds